bravo1goingdark/ucfp/crates/ufp_index/doc/README.md

 business logic while `ufp_index` handles storage details, compression, quantization, and query semantics in a single place.

-For a runnable walkthrough, execute `cargo run --example full_pipeline` from the workspace root; it wires ingest + canonical + perceptual + semantic stages directly into the in-memory backend and prints both semantic and perceptual matches.
+For a runnable walkthrough, run `cargo run -p ucfp --example full_pipeline` from the workspace root; it wires ingest + canonical + perceptual + semantic stages directly into the in-memory backend and prints both semantic and perceptual matches.